 Grain-free, super high protein and filling, easy to mix up and handle AND you only have to broil the cheese for a few minutes, so it doesn’t heat up the house (as much).
 I’m sure you could use this recipe with cast iron on the grill, too!

 How to Make Chickpea Flour

-I’ve often said over the years that I don’t like the special flours that gluten-free and grain-free baking require.
+I’ve often said over the years that I don’t like the special flours that gluten-free and grain-free elimination diet recipes require.
 I didn’t want to invest in expensive flours, often 3-4 for one recipe, and then find out I hated them.

 Now that we’re so far into the GF journey, I do find that I have a lot of these alternative flours on hand, but I’m still pretty cheap about it.
 If I can grind something in my Mockmill or my Nutrimill, I’m going to do it.
 (Here’s my Nutrimill review and my Mockmill review, by the way.)

 Chickpea flour was a new frontier for me, and although it definitely pushed the limits of “I can grind it,” I’m really happy to have the inexpensive option of grinding my own rather than purchasing.

 You CAN purchase chickpea flour if you need to, although this recipe was only tested with home-ground flour, and I have no idea if there will be a difference in absorbency.
 Be ready to adjust the liquid quantity if using purchased flour.

 The Mockmill can handle chickpeas and I know that the Nutrimill can too – although just barely.
 One got super-duper stuck in the opening and my husband had to almost break the $200+ machine to get it out, but we made it through alive and well!